wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

     }
     ```

-2. No cliente, a classe `WcfCommunicationClient` que foi criada no [exemplo](service-fabric-reliable-services-communication-wcf.md) anterior permanece inalterada.
-Mas precisamos substituir o método `CreateClientAsync` de `WcfCommunicationClientFactory`:
+2. In the client, the `WcfCommunicationClient` class that was created in the previous [example](service-fabric-reliable-services-communication-wcf.md) remains unchanged.
+But you need to override the `CreateClientAsync` method of `WcfCommunicationClientFactory`:

     ```csharp
     public class SecureWcfCommunicationClientFactory<TServiceContract> : WcfCommunicationClientFactory<TServiceContract> where TServiceContract : class